Chapter 2 Summary: The Valley of Ashes and Gatsby's Mysterious Past in The Great Gatsby

 The Journey Through the Valley of Ashes: A Symbolic Landscape

 The chapter begins with a jarring shift in scenery.
-Nick Carraway, our narrator, accompanies Tom Buchanan on a jarring train ride into the Valley of Ashes, a desolate wasteland between West Egg and New York City.
+So nick Carraway, our narrator, accompanies Tom Buchanan on a jarring train ride into the Valley of Ashes, a desolate wasteland between West Egg and New York City.
 This geographical location is far more than just a backdrop; it serves as a powerful symbol of moral and social decay.
 Described as a "fantastic farm where ashes grow like wheat into ridges and hills and grotesque gardens," the Valley of Ashes represents the consequences of unchecked industrialization and the moral corruption that underlies the superficial prosperity of the Jazz Age.

 Meeting Myrtle Wilson and the World of the Tom and Myrtle's Affair